aaronkamm-zz/StockSearch/README.md

 App to enter quote of public company and to receive information from the Alpha Vantage API

+Frontend built on React & Bootstrap
-Built using GraphQL, Apollo, Express, React, and Bootstrap
+Backend built on GraphQL, Apollo, Express, React, and Bootstrap